Kyoto was one of the last stops on our four-week adventure in Japan. You know the saying, “save the best for last”? Well, that’s exactly what we did.

 If you only have four days in Kyoto, I suggest skipping today’s itinerary and following what we did on day five.

-However, if you have five or more days and don't feel like spending a whole day relaxing at Lake Biwa, consider splitting day five’s schedule over two days, as I explain there.
+However, if you have five or more days and don’t feel like spending a whole day at Lake Biwa, consider spreading day five’s activities over two days, as I explain below.

 But beware: if you’re traveling around Japan in the summer, I highly recommend spending a day at the lake.
 Don’t underestimate the intensity of the Japanese heat!
-It’s wise to leave one day open so you can decide once you're there whether you need a break with shade and refreshing water or if you'd rather keep going on the tourist trail.
+It’s wise to leave one day open so you can decide once you’re there whether you need a break with shade and cool water, or whether you’d rather keep sightseeing.

 .